vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Thursday 2026-07-23, I skipped all exercises to fit in both a Trader Joe's trip and meal prep later in the day.

+## 2026-07-24: reduced at-home jogging and skipped strength exercises

+On Friday 2026-07-24, due to heat-related fatigue (the indoor temperature was about 81 degrees Fahrenheit) as well as out of a desire to save time, I did at-home jogging for a shorter duration (about 15 minutes instead of the usual 30 minutes) and skipped strength exercises.